Miguelc8021/github-tutorial/README.md

 When you use this command you should first type the command `git log` to see the commits you have made.
 You will see a set of number & letters, now based on the commit you want to revisit, copy it's certain number & letters.
 By doing this, the changes of a certain commit will be brought back and all the new commits will be delete.

+To undo a commit and add, we can use the command `git reset HEAD~1`.
+This command will take you back to the previous commit, **but** leaves the changes that you have made.
+It unstages the commit that you have made.

+If we can to completely remove a commit, we can use the command `git reset --hard HEAD~1`.
+This will completely the current commit and leave no mark of it behind.
+It will be completely gone, so make sure you think correctly before doing this command.